ananeridev/anabneri/README.md

 :sparkles: Software is a hobby for me, I love learning new things, but sometimes I spend a long day watching series so I don't go crazy with the codes

-:sparkles: My favorite band is: Iron Maiden and Pink Floyd
+:sparkles: My favorite band are: Iron Maiden and Pink Floyd

 :dizzy: Ok, for finish, check my Blog: [anabneri.com.br](https://anabneri.com.br/)